telephoneorg/docker-couchdb/README.md

 ```

-## Building and testing release candidates
+## Building and testing release candidates for CouchDB
 **Note:** Check the Build Environment Section at the top for a summary of the build arguments used here.
 The command given is just an example, change it as necessary.

 ### Build only